Resources

 ClothRoads is a global textile marketplace where you can travel to a world of authentic textile culture.
 ClothRoads offers beautiful products made by artisans from around the world, along with compelling stories about these artisans and their cultures.
 ClothRoads also has a great newsletter "Monthly Calendar of World Textile Events."

 Craft in America Center is an exhibition and learning space in Los Angeles, and gives voice to many types of contemporary crafts - including textiles - with exhibits, events and a reference library.
-Cameron is one of the artists featured in their upcoming Craft Video Dictionary.
+Cameron is one of the artists featured in their Craft Video Dictionary, has participated in several of their exhibitions, and was a recent teaching artist in their Craft in Schools program.

 Craft Contemporary in Los Angeles explores the leading edge of craft, art and design, including textiles, and coordinates hands-on workshops that tie in to their exhibits.

 Eugene Textile Center is one of the few remaining full-service weaving stores on the west coast, and worth a field trip.
 Located in Eugene, Oregon, ETC offers classes and equipment, plus a wide array of coned yarns that can purchased on their website.
-Cameron will be teaching “Hands On Color” at ETC July 26-28, 2024.
+Cameron taught “Hands On Color” at ETC July 26-28, 2024.

 Fiber Art Now is a quarterly magazine for contemporary fiber art and textiles.
 But they are much more than a magazine, and have a robust presence as advocates for contemporary fiber.
 Their mission is to connect and inspire the contemporary fiber arts and textile community.